-The existing character and scale of the site provides opportunity for a development that could positively enhance the character of the area.
+The existing character and scale of the Sainsbury's site provides opportunity for a development that could positively enhance the character of the area.
 The scenario illustrates that there is potential for some height if set back within the site, but achieving a sensitive relationship with the surrounding smaller scale and grain will be fundamental.
+This is also relevant to development on the Homebase site.

-There will be limited visibility of the scenario from within the closest conservation areas (Sheendale Road Sheen Road, Richmond and Sheen Common Road) and therefore the heights illustrated in the scenario would not be likely to give significant affect to their setting or heritage value.
+There will be limited visibility of the scenario from within the closest conservation areas (Sheendale Road, Sheen Road, Richmond and Sheen Common Drive) and therefore the heights illustrated in the scenario would not be likely to result in significant effects to their setting or heritage value.
 There would potentially be occasional and limited visibility from Kew Foot Road Conservation Area, although only from the areas closest to Lower Richmond Road.
 There may also be views from Old Deer Park Conservation Area and Registered Park and Garden.
 Although the ZTV indicates potential visibility from within the Royal Botanic Gardens, Kew, World Heritage Site buffer zone, these will be heavily filtered/screened by vegetation and the surrounding boundary wall and there is unlikely to be an effect.

-The character profile notes that the existing 11 storey tower close to the site adversely affects the character of the area.
+The character profile notes that the existing 11 storey tower close to the sites adversely affects the character of the area.
 Whilst the blocks of up to 8 storeys as illustrated in the scenario are not considered to adversely affect character and views, they are noticeably taller than surroundings as shown in the view from Dancer Road.
 Heights in excess of this may therefore give rise to unacceptable impacts owing to the relationship of the surrounding small scale urban grain and semi-suburban character.
 This includes views from open spaces within the North Sheen Residential character area.

-The set back of the taller elements within the site is important to ensure there is not an awkward juxtaposition between smaller scale terraces on Manor Grove.
+The set back of the taller elements within the sites is important to ensure there is not an awkward juxtaposition between smaller scale terraces on Manor Grove, as well as buildings of 2-storey prevailing height in the surrounding area, and likewise between the buildings of townscape merit to the north west of the Homebase site.